Human Breathprints as Biometric Identifiers

 - Same classifiers: Logistic Regression, SVM, Random Forest

-The core insight from this work is that changing the sequence of dimensionality reduction and feature selection can significantly affect classification outcomes.
-In my experiments, the second iteration (feature selection → LDA) produced a major improvement in Logistic Regression performance.
+Changing the sequence of dimensionality reduction and feature selection significantly affects classification outcomes.
+Iteration 2 (feature selection → LDA) produced a major improvement in Logistic Regression performance.

 What the results suggest

-- Representation matters: Better feature space can unlock stronger results even with simpler models.
+- Representation matters: Better feature space unlocks stronger results

 Limitations & future work